Since May 2023, I work as a Database System Engineer at RelationalAI.

 |Meetings with industry partners

 The CO2 emission estimates are taken from atmosfair.
-If you have ideas on how to estimate other emissions of research (e.g., computer and cluster usage, office construction and heating), please let me know.
+If you have tips on how to estimate other emissions of research (e.g., computer and cluster usage, office construction and heating), please let me know.